 As a performer, he has worked he has worked with Tony Winners Christopher Ashley, Sergio Trujillo, and Ben Harney; as well as Joe Calarco, Christopher Windom, Joe Langworth and many more.
 On-screen he has worked with HBO, MTV, on independent films and small screen content.
 He is a member of The Upright Citizens Brigade, where he performs weekly with his house team The Hometown Tigers.

-“I believe first and foremost in a diverse and inclusive Theatre.
-I strive to create art that reflects the complexities of our communities with truth, dignity, and levity.
-When I write, I hope to speak to what is real without losing the opportunity or obligation to entertain.
-I truly believe in art’s ability to question and therefore influence society on a micro and macro level.
-Storytelling is at the core of my being.”---
+“I believe first and foremost in a diverse and inclusive theatre.
+I strive to create work that reflects the complexities of our communities with truth, dignity, and levity.
+When I write, I hope to speak to what ails us as a society without losing the opportunity or obligation to entertain.
+I truly believe in art’s ability to question and influence society on a micro and macro level."

 “The writer cannot be a mere storyteller; he cannot be a mere teacher; he cannot merely X-ray society's weaknesses, its ills, its perils.
 He or she must be actively involved shaping its present and its future” – Ken Saro Wiwa